-This article takes a look at a hypothetical car accident injury claim in Virginia, in light of state law.
+This article takes a look at a hypothetical car accident injury claim in Virginia, including how state laws might affect the timeline and the value of a settlement.

 Rebecca was driving down a four-lane street in Virginia Beach when she was sideswiped by the driver in the next lane.
 Rebecca had noticed the other driver a minute earlier when he was still behind her, and she saw that his head was down.
 She assumed he was texting.